 Our mentors work to guide kids toward greater connection with the natural world, themselves, and others.
 They observe, ask questions and help campers explore their strengths and challenges.
 Mentors are engaged in their own Nature Connection journeys and committed to expanding their own awareness of their interconnectedness with all the beings of the Earth.
 They share their experience, passions, and curiosities while inspiring others to do the same - weaving the web.
 Mentors are certified in first aid and have undergone background checks to ensure safety and care for all participants.

 Meg (she/her) grew up in the heart of the Driftless region among the bluffs and marshes of La Crosse, WI.
-Her love of the outdoors was nurtured in childhood during many hiking, camping, paddling, and backpacking outings with her parents, experiencing the solitude and wonder of wild spaces.In addition to working with Wild Harvest, Meg is a pediatric OT, supporting children of all abilities and their families to promote health and wellbeing through engagement in meaningful activities.
-She is particularly passionate about the importance of nature connection in supporting holistic child development.
+Her love of the outdoors was nurtured in childhood, especially while experiencing the solitude and wonder of wild spaces.
+Meg is also trained as an occupational therapist pediatric, and she is particularly passionate about the importance of nature connection in supporting holistic child development and human health/wellbeing.
 In 2019, she completed her Nature-Led certification with OT Kathleen Lockyer, an approach that connects the science of human health/development and the wisdom of nature connection.
-In her free time, you'll find Meg playing outside with her husband Rob and 2 daughters, Anna and Zoe, making plant and bird friends, wandering by the Yahara River, singing songs and having dance parties.
-She is grateful to be part of the Wild Harvest community and to see the world through children's eyes.

 Kati Lambert (she/her) grew up in Buffalo Grove, Illinois (a northwest suburb of Chicago).
 Her love of secret wild places within urban spaces took seed there.
 She explored the often forbidden underground water tunnels and patches of mysterious forest that welcomed the diverted water creeks.
 She caught fire flies and played "ghosts in the graveyard" till the sun went down.
 Kati attended the School of the Art Institute of Chicago and graduated with a B.F.A. in painting and drawing and later the UW - Madison graduating with a M.S. in Counseling Psychology.
-Kati's Nature Connection journey began in 2015 when she joined Wild Harvest's first Trees and Saplings family program as a participant with her three children.
+Kati's Nature Connection journey began in 2015 when she joined Wild Harvest's (now Harmony) first Trees and Saplings family program as a participant with her three children.
 She's been on a deep dive into Nature Connection practices ever since and has brought her entire family along for the ride.
 Kati is currently a student of Earth Nectar (Sarah Fontaine): The Voice of the Animals, Mentoring Path and a student of Jon Young's 8 Shields Institute and Living Connection First.
 Kati is also a professional illustrator and owner of Coyote Fire Arts.
 In her spare time you can find her making paints and inks from plants, stones, and mud.
 (Look for her occasional creative/art workshops).
 If she’s not painting or drinking coffee, she’s tracking animals with her family at the pond behind their home on occupied Ho-Chunk land.

 Justin (he/him) is a dad to 3 boys, spouse, and caretaker of chickens.
 He grew up in Illinois working summer jobs mowing lawns, hauling dirt, pulling tassels in corn fields, and working on survey crews.
 These experiences outside, in all kinds of weather, in the smells of morning dew, and stumbling upon wildlife are memories that are reawakened around Wisconsin's lakes, fields, forests, and the Ice Age Trail.